quickbrownfox319/quickbrownfox319.github.io/_posts/2020-11-11-intro-scapy.md

 (scapy) daniel@thinking:~$ sudo ip link set wlan0mon up
 ```

 So what happened here?
-What we did was essentially what a tool like aircrack-ng does under the hood when you set your interface into monitor mode, except here we used Linux's built-in [`iw`](https://linux.die.net/man/8/iw) and ['ip'](https://linux.die.net/man/8/ip) tools to interact with our wireless interfaces.
+What we did was essentially what a tool like aircrack-ng does under the hood when you set your interface into monitor mode, except here we used Linux's built-in [`iw`](https://linux.die.net/man/8/iw) and [`ip`](https://linux.die.net/man/8/ip) tools to interact with our wireless interfaces.
 First, with `iw dev`, we show a list of all our active wireless interfaces, mine being `wlan0`.
 If it's active, we need to shut it down with `ip link set wlan0 down`.
 Next, we create our virtual interface (`wlan0`) off of the physical interface (`phy1`)([^1]), using `iw phy phy1 interface add wlan0mon type monitor`.
-Delete our old managed interface `iw dev wlan0 del`, and we can bring it back up with `ip link set wlan0mon up`.
+Delete our old virtual managed interface `iw dev wlan0 del`, and we can bring our new virtual monitor interface up with `ip link set wlan0mon up`.
 If you didn't get any errors, the result should look something like this:

 ```bash
 (scapy) daniel@thinking:~$ iw dev